Nathan Pinnacle 12L Review

 Nathan introduced the Pinnacle 12 as a lighter update on the previously reviewed VaporKrar and VaporHowe vests.
 While the Pinnacle maintains much of that DNA through the chest pockets and shoulder straps, it also has some important updates that improve fit and comfort.

 While some vests sit high on the back, forcing you to contort to reach the flank/rear pockets, the Pinnacle 12 extends lower down the back, distributing weight evenly and boosting the utility of its accessible storage.
 The more layers you stuff into the vast pockets, the more supportive it fits.
-If you do really overstuff the three back pockets, the hydration bladder pressures the top of the back, creating some discomfort.
-Though most every run we loved the fit and feel of this vest, it doesn't have the same adjustability as many other hydration packs we reviewed, so trying it on for size is a good idea.
+If you do really overstuff the four back pockets, the hydration bladder pressures the top of the back, creating some discomfort.
+Although, on almost every run, we loved the fit and feel of this vest, it doesn't have the same adjustability as many other hydration packs we reviewed, so trying it on for size is a good idea.

 Features